 In 2018, MarketWatch estimated that $1 billion in gift cards go unused every year.
 Take a minute to think about any unused gift cards you have.
 If you don’t want to re-gift them, use them to supplement the cost of your Christmas presents.

 6. Get the most out of your cash-back rewards card.

 If you have a cash-back rewards card with rotating categories, make sure you know which categories will get you bonuses on your holiday purchases.
-For example, the Chase Freedom card offers 5% cash back on purchases made at department stores and wholesale clubs from October 1 to December 31.
+For example, the Chase Freedom card offers 5% cash back on purchases made at department stores, wholesale clubs and Chase Pay purchases from October 1 to December 31.